PhilParrymaster/YOLO11-CSLA/README.md

-A transformer block with a learnable kernel function instead of softmax inspired by an article "Linear Transformers with Learnable Kernel Functions are Better In-Context Models"
+A transformer block with a learnable kernel function instead of softmax inspired by an article "Linear Transformers with Learnable Kernel Functions are Better In-Context Models".

 ![image](https://github.com/user-attachments/assets/76135220-d9a4-4ec4-9c97-4a6f4576dd88)